mfouesneau/ezdata/README.md

 _I was basically tired of all the packages doing fancy things and not allowing basics or requiring a lot of dependencies._

+This package initially focused on easily manipulating column oriented data.
 In particular this package allows easy conversions to many common dataframe
 containers: `dict`, `numpy.recarray`, `pandas.DataFrame`, `dask.DataFrame`,
 `astropy.Table`, `xarray.Dataset`, `vaex.DataSetArrays`.

+I extended this package to allow myself to plot these data in the a very simple manner.
+Of course this was not covering all needs and thus I added interfaced to `holoviews/datashader`.

 ## What is this package?

 Based on the most basic functions and in particular methods of `dict`, I wrote this package.
-This basically builds advance-ish access to column oriented data through 3 main classes, 2 of which handle data. **This may not fit all needs, nor large data access**.
+This basically builds advance-ish access to column oriented data through 4 main classes, 2 of which handle data and the others plotting shortcuts.
+**This may not fit all needs, nor large data access**.

 * `dictdataframe`: an advanced dictionary object.
 	A simple-ish dictionary like structure allowing usage as array on non